 Basic Principle and Primary Goal

-The basic principle for information and education programmes for doping-free sport is to preserve the spirit of sport, as described in the introduction to the Code, from being undermined by doping.
+The basic principle for information and education programmes for doping-free sport is to preserve the spirit of sport, as described in the introduction to the World Anti-Doping Code, from being undermined by doping.
 The primary goal of the IFF Anti-Doping education and information programmes is prevention.

-Anti-Doping Information & Education Materials
+Anti-Doping Information & Education Material

 - Swiss NADO Clean Winner (available in French, German and Italian)